Is your restaurant POS working hard or hardly working?

 Does that have you wondering how your system measures up?

 In this article, we’ll walk you through the signs it may be time to switch your restaurant POS.
-We’ll also give you the questions to ask your current POS provider or its potential successor to ensure you’re getting the features you need to keep your restaurant running smoothly.
+We’ll also give you questions to ask your current POS provider, or its potential successor to ensure you’re getting the features you need to keep your restaurant running smoothly.